 When Irene is almost mugged in an alley, she manages to beat the muggers and steal their wallets.

-Lord Coward turning to shoot Holmes only to find that while he wasn't looking, Holmes had closed the flue in the fireplace, and is now hidden in a billowing cloud of smoke.
-Holmes baits him with a bit of misdirection in the smoke while the villain searches until it clears and Holmes is jauntily sitting in a chair behind the villain.
+Lord Coward turning to shoot Holmes, only to find that while he wasn't looking, Holmes had closed the flue in the fireplace and is now hidden in a billowing cloud of smoke.
+Holmes baits Coward with a bit of misdirection in the smoke while the villain searches until it clears and we see Holmes is jauntily sitting in a chair behind the villain.

-The best part is that at the beginning of the scene, it looks like Lord Coward is being Dangerously Genre Savvy, getting ready to kill Holmes the second he's got him prisoner.
+The best part is that, at the beginning of the scene, it looks like Coward is being Dangerously Genre Savvy, getting ready to kill Holmes the second he's got him prisoner.
 And Holmes still outmaneuvers him.